 World Malaria Day Established

-Spanish invaders bring malaria to the Americas
+Spanish invaders brought malaria to the Americas.

 How to Observe World Malaria Day

 Share the details

 Education is key.
 Posting this information on your social platforms will raise awareness about this deadly, but avoidable disease.